SamiiRoebuck/research-blog/content/blog/literature-review/app-type.md

 _EIL: estimated input latency_

 In the above table Kvist and Mathiasson (2019) detail the fastest to slowest apps on varying measures.
 Focusing on the PWA and Cordova (hybrid app) results, the PWA app tested was most frequently the fastest in the majority of categories, rating as the fastest in 4 of the 7 categories and was only deemed as the slowest once.
-Where as, the Cordova app which did rate the fasted in 3 of the categories, but was also the slowest in another 3 categories, this is another example of the aforementioned performance issues associated with hybrid apps.
+Where as, the Cordova app which did rate the fastest in 3 of the categories, but was also the slowest in another 3 categories, this is another example of the aforementioned performance issues associated with hybrid apps.

 ## Conclusion

-Considering that progressive web apps have both the smallest install size, the fastest launch time.a reasonable render time when the browser is loaded in the background, and the best overall speed in a number of different loading metrics, it has been determined that a progressive web app is the best way to proceed with the development of Kerbit.
+Considering that progressive web apps have both the smallest install size, the fastest launch time, a reasonable render time when the browser is loaded in the background, and the best overall speed in a number of different loading metrics, it has been determined that a progressive web app is the best way to proceed with the development of Kerbit.

 ## References